Norma Lois Jensen Walk - Albert Lea Tribune

 She is preceded in death by husbands Emil Jensen and Dellis Walk, parents Ernest and Ella Badenschier, and grandchild Michael Dingmann.

-A memorial gathering will be held at the Daniel Funeral Home in Paynesville, Minnesota on Wednesday, December 29th from Noon-4 pm.
+A memorial gathering will be held at the Daniel-Anderson Funeral Home in Paynesville, Minnesota on Thursday, December 29th from Noon-4 pm.
 Interment will be held at the Grandview Cemetery in Austin, Minnesota at a later date.